 - 2. Set up the Intel® Software Guard Extensions Data Center Attestation Primitives (Intel® SGX DCAP), Provisioning Certificate Caching Service (PCCS) and Quote Provider Library (QPL).
 The PCCS and QPL work together to first cache DCAP attestation collateral information and then make the information available to the DCAP Quote Generation Library (libsgx-dcap-ql).
 These packages are provided as reference designs that users may employ.
-If you are running in a specific cloud, check with the CSP to see if it provides a CSP-specific QPL that accesses a custom provisioning certificate caching service in that CSP's cloud. - [Optional] Setup the Provisioning Certificate Caching Service (PCCS): If the CSP already provides the caching service, you don't need to setup it by yourself.
+If you are running in a specific cloud, check with the CSP to see if it provides a CSP-specific QPL that accesses a custom provisioning certificate caching service in that CSP's cloud. - i.
+[Optional] Setup the Provisioning Certificate Caching Service (PCCS): If the CSP already provides the caching service, you don't need to setup it by yourself.
 Please consult Cloud Service Provider about how to use their caching service.
-If you are not running in the cloud or there is no caching service available, please refer to Appendix 2 for how to setup local caching service. - Install the DCAP QPL package (If the CSP has a specific QPL then you need to install that one): S sudo apt-get install libsgy-dcap-default-gpl end up with a subset of the Intel® SGX PSW being installed on the system.
+If you are not running - in the cloud or there is no caching service available, please refer to Appendix 2 for how to setup local caching service. - ii.
+Install the DCAP QPL package (If the CSP has a specific QPL then you need to install that one): sudo apt-get install libsgx-dcap-default-qpl - 3.
+Note on upgrading from a legacy installation: Before release version 2.8, the Intel® SGX PSW was installed from a single package named libsgx-enclave-common.
+Starting with the 2.8 release, the Intel® SGX PSW is split into many smaller packages with individual libraries. libsgx-enclave-common now only contains the libsgx-enclave-common library.
+As a result, a simple upgrade will end up with a subset of the Intel® SGX PSW being installed on the system.
 You need to install the additional packages listed above.
 In addition, you will encounter some error message when you attempt to install the extra packages with an older version of libsgx-enclave-common, because the older libsgx-enclave-common package have files attributed to it that are now installed from the new packages.
 The suggested method to upgrade is: